 - Spring semester (February start) – December 15

-Applications are available through our Online Application Portal or as downloadable PDF documents.
+Applications are available through our Online Application Portal.

 Please submit the completed application form using the Online Application Portal or by mail along with the following: (1) a brief statement explaining your interest in studying psychoanalysis, (2) a sample of your academic writing, and (3) the $100 application fee.
 Additionally, please arrange to have the following materials submitted on your behalf: (1) official academic transcripts (bearing the seal of the college or university) and (2) two letters of recommendation.
 The next phase of the application process is two interviews by members of the faculty.
 Please note that neither the GRE nor the Miller Analogies Test is required.